scinote-eln/scinote-api-docs/source/includes/_experiments.md

 }
 ```

 This endpoint creates a new experiment in the team.
+Please note that we will create the user assignments for this experiment asynchronous.

 ### HTTP Request